Paulmburu/OpenWeatherApp/README.md

-# WeatherApp

-This is an android app that fetches current weather and weather forecast for the current gps location.

-## Development Environment

-* Android Studio Bumblebee | 2021.1.1 Patch 2 or Higher
-* Language: Kotlin
-* Build System: Gradle

 ## Architecture

 The application uses a combination of Clean Architecture, Model View view Model and Repository Pattern.

-### Clean Architecture

-Clean architecture helps organizing the project into different layers so that it's easy to understand, scale , debug and manage complexities.
-It was proposed by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) in 2012 in the [Clean Code Blog](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and it follow the SOLID principle.
-For smaller apps this is not something to be worried about, however in has proven useful when working on apps with longer development and bigger teams.
-In android here are [Multiple ways of defining Clean Architecture layers](https://proandroiddev.com/multiple-ways-of-defining-clean-architecture-layers-bbb70afa5d4a).

 ### Why Clean Architecture?

 * Loose coupling between the code - The code can easily be modified without affecting any or a large part of the app's codebase thus easier to scale the application later on.
 * Easier to test code.
 * Separation of Concern - Different modules have specific responsibilities making it easier for modification and maintenance.